ZeroOneTwo-CreativeTechnologyHub/3Dflexml/README.md

 -->
 ### 3. Printing & Building the Sensor
 1. **3D print your sensor** using the provided STL files in the `/hardware` folder.
-2. **Assemble and connect** the sensor to your chosen microcontroller.
+2. **Assemble and connect** the sensor to your chosen microcontroller following the circuit diagram in '/hardware'.
 3. **Upload the TinyML model** to your board using the provided scripts.

 ---